StorageB/custom-command-menu/README.md

 Enter the name of a system icon (without the file extension).

-**For a list of default symbolic icons refer to:**
+**For available symbolic icons refer to:**
 - [GNOME default icons](https://github.com/StorageB/icons/blob/main/GNOME48Adwaita/icons.md)
 - [Ubuntu Yaru icons](https://github.com/StorageB/icons/blob/main/Yaru/icons.md)
-- Or browse the icon directory for your system’s theme (typically /usr/share/icons) and enter the name of an icon (without the file extension).
+- Or browse the icon directory for your system’s theme (typically `/usr/share/icons`) and enter the name of an icon (without the file extension).

 **Custom icons**